How to Smoke Peppers – Make Delicious Smoked Peppers Easily

 I prefer serving the smoked peppers in one of two ways:

-The first way to serve smoked peppers is to take the peppers and sear the skin off of them over a fire.
+The first way to serve smoked peppers is to take them and sear their skin off over a fire.
 Brush the skin keeping a little sear on the peppers and after you remove their skin, slice them into strips, and pack in garlic infused olive oil.
 You can decide to jar them for later and eat them on sandwiches, pizza or smoked meat.

-The second way to serve smoked peppers is to take them to a dehydrator or your oven.
-Set the temperature between 140° to 150° and dehydrate the peppers for 12-14 hours.
+The second way to serve them is to take them to a dehydrator or your oven.
+Set the temperature between 140° to 150° and dehydrate for 12-14 hours.
 After you take them off the oven or the dehydrator, let them cool for a while and then grind coarsely, or fine and sprinkle on your favorite dishes.

 Also, it is recommended to store smoked peppers in plastic bags or jars and keep in a ambient dark place like your pantry.
 You can find reusable containers at restaurant supply stores or you can even use a mason jar.

-Smoking peppers and vegetables in general should be an easy and enjoyable experience but it can be quickly transformed into an issue if you don't know how to properly do it.
+Smoking vegetables in general should be an easy and enjoyable experience but it can be quickly transformed into an issue if you don't know how to properly do it.

-Two main things to have in mind when smoking peppers are the the recommended temperatures and the amount of time needed to smoke them.
+Two main things to have in mind when smoking vegetables and peppers are the the recommended temperatures and the amount of time needed to smoke them.